 Ilana Weiss is an instructional designer at Kognito and is passionate about using educational media and technology to enhance social-emotional skills.

-Ivan Johnson is the dean and a human development teacher who has been involved in this work for the last 15 years.
+Ivan Johnson is a dean and a human development teacher at Oakwood School who has been involved in this work for the last 15 years.

 Jacqulyn Holley-Young has had the privilege of serving at-risk youth and young adults in the educational and workforce development environments in the San Francisco Bay for nearly 15 years.
-Her current position is Project Manager for Solano County’s MHSA unit and is tasked at monitoring fiscal and program performance for contractors who provide preventive and early intervention activities to the Solano County community.
+Her current position is Project Manager for Solano County’s MHSA unit, where she monitors fiscal and program performance for contractors who provide preventive and early intervention activities to the Solano County community.

 Jana Sellers is a licensed Marriage and Family Therapist who is always looking for ways to promote mental health awareness and decrease the stigma associated with mental health issues.

 Jay Wiebe has seen first-hand the impact these videos can have in the school setting.
-As a long-time school psychologist, “ I support the vision of Directing Change and am excited to play a very small part in it.”
+As a long-time school psychologist in the Fresno Unified School District, “ I support the vision of Directing Change and am excited to play a very small part in it.”